wewg24/rlc-bingo-manager/README.md

 ## 🎮 Key Features Explained

 ### Wizard-Based Data Entry
-The application guides users through a logical workflow that matches the actual session process.
+The application guides users through a logical workflow that matches the actual occasion process.
 Each step validates before allowing progression, ensuring data completeness.
 The wizard remembers your position if you need to go back, and all data is auto-saved locally.

 ### Birthday BOGO System
 When you enter the number of birthdays in Step 1, the system automatically: